 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Sync in all content standards instruction monitored by classroom observation and student progress towards individual goals.
 Grade level mentors to provide focused support for unduplicated students.
 Sync in all content standards instruction monitored by classroom observation and student progress towards individual goals.
 Grade level mentors to provide focused support for unduplicated students.
+Sync in all content standards instruction monitored by classroom observation and student progress towards individual goals.
+Grade level mentors to provide focused support for unduplicated students.
 Grade level mentors will provide focused support for unduplicated students.
 7A: Enrolled in Broad Course of Study as measured by daily and master schedules.
 2020-2021 100% by grade level with students having access to electives (music, art, CTE, tech classes) at the middle school level (grades 7 and 8).
 2021-2022 100% by grade level with students having access to electives (music, art, CTE, tech classes) at the middle school level (grades 7 and 8).
+2022-2023 100% by grade level with students having access to electives (music, art, CTE, tech classes) at the middle school level (grades 7 and 8).
 100% by grade level with students having access to electives (music, art, CTE, tech classes) at the middle school level (grades 7 and 8).
 7B: Unduplicated Pupils Programs and Services as measured by a review of local data including program enrollment data.
 2020-2021 100% of Unduplicated students and students with disabilities have equal access to all electives.
 2021-2022 100% of Unduplicated students and students with disabilities have equal access to all electives.
+2022-2023 100% of Unduplicated students and students with disabilities have equal access to all electives.
 100% of Unduplicated students and students with disabilities have equal access to all electives.
-7C: Exceptional Needs Programs and Services as measured by a review of local Special Education programs and 2020-2021 100% of Students with disabilities will have push-in access into additional core courses such as 2021-2022 100% of Students with disabilities will have push-in access into additional core courses such as 100% of Students with disabilities will have push-in access into additional core courses such as Science and Social Studies.
+7C: Exceptional Needs Programs and Services as measured by a review of local Special Education programs and 2020-2021 100% of Students with disabilities will have push-in access into additional core courses such as 2021-2022 100% of Students with disabilities will have push-in access into additional core courses such as 2022-2023 100% of Students with disabilities will have push-in access into additional core courses such as 100% of Students with disabilities will have push-in access into additional core courses such as Science and Social Studies.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 services detailed in students IEPs.
 Science and Social Studies.
 Science and Social Studies.
+Science and Social Studies.